-The course ‘Introduction to Molecular Bioscience’ is also offered as a Masters course.
-Students must attend all course sessions.
-For this course, Masters, pre-doc and PhD students attend the same seminars but complete different course assignments.
+The course ‘Introduction to Molecular Bioscience’ is also offered as a Master’s course.
+Students must attend all course seminars.
+For this course, Master’s, pre-doc and PhD students attend the same seminars but complete different course assignments.

-Please check the course descriptions listed below and contact the course organizer if you have any questions.
+For more information about the courses, please see the course descriptions listed below.
+Contact the course organizer if you have any questions.

 Course descriptions and links for registration:

 Introduction to Molecular Bioscience (MSc – Block 1) – 5.0 ECTS – registered Master’s students sign up through their Master’s program